yugalsharmaandtc/Shopping-Cart-Assignment-TS/README.md

 ## Tips on what we’re looking for

 We value simplicity as an architectural virtue and as a development practice.
 Solutions should reflect the difficulty of the assigned task, and shouldn’t be overly complex.
 We prefer simple, well tested solutions over clever solutions.
+We will appreciate descriptive and unambiguous names for the concepts you introduce.

 ### DO